trydave/Mentor4Nepal/README.md

 - Impact of urbanization in Eastern Terai: agriculture and food
 - Identifying inundated agricultural areas during monsoon
 - Visualizing the transportation inequality in Nepalese cities
+- Spatio‐temporal variability of climatic indicators in Nepal
 - Assessment of past flood changes across Terai / Basin
 - Fusing SAR and optical data for crop/forest mapping
 - Spatial analysis of wildlife disturbances in agriculture